-Put simply, Jeremy Clarkson is the world’s foremost authority on cars.
+Jeremy Clarkson is the world’s foremost authority on cars.
 But I’m sure you already knew that.
-His global popularity can be mostly attributed to the success of Top Gear, which is now estimated to have around 350 million viewers per week in over 170 different countries.
+His global popularity can be mostly attributed to the success of Top Gear, which at its peak had an estimated 350 million viewers per week in over 170 different countries.
 You probably knew that, too.
 But while you and almost everyone else in the western world know who Jeremy Clarkson is today, do you how he got to where he is now?
 If not, then read on…

 As Jeremy became more famous, there was also an unfortunate and slightly hilarious side effect.
 Jeremy’s fondness for wearing jeans has been blamed by some for the decline in sales of denim in the mid-1990s, particularly Levi’s, because of their being associated with middle aged men, or the so-called ‘Jeremy Clarkson effect’.

-During the late 90’s, Top Gear was starting to become stale and was badly in need of a refresh.
-Jeremy and a few other well-known presenters ended up leaving the show in 1999/2000, which saw audience figures fall from a peak of six million to under three million.
-Interestingly, James May took over Jeremy’s spot and presented several reviews – including the Rover 75 and Lexus IS200 – before Top Gear was cancelled in 2001.
+A rather young looking James May took over Jeremy’s spot on Top Gear, presenting several reviews – including the Rover 75 and Lexus IS200.
+But May’s charm was not enough to save the show, which saw audience figures fall from a peak of six million to under three million before being cancelled in 2001.
 Some of the former presenters including Tiff Needell, Quentin Wilson and Vicki Butler-Henderson left the BBC and went on to create a new motoring show called Fifth Gear.

-After the first series of Fifth Gear was completed, the BBC decided to relaunch Top Gear, but in a new studio-based format as opposed to the magazine format used until the cancellation.
-The initial idea came from Jeremy and his producer friend Andy Wilman, with the pair devising a different, mainly studio-based format which focused on banter between presenters.
+After the first series of Fifth Gear went to air, the BBC decided to relaunch Top Gear.
+The initial ideas for the show came from Jeremy and his producer friend Andy Wilman, with the pair devising a different, mainly studio-based format which focused on banter between presenters.
 Top Gear was relaunched in 2002 and the rest is, as they say, history.